 Society and the media tend to attribute blame onto the psychedelic substance for any adverse events, without taking a glimpse at the lifestyle of the person involved.

 Whatever is going on for a person in the time before a psychedelic journey, will likely manifest in the experience.
 So, watch a horror film the night before, the likelihood is you will have a horrifying experience.
-Completely stressed out with work or toxic relationship dynamics…… you will likely have a stressed out and toxic experience.
+Completely stressed out with work or toxic relationship dynamics…… you will likely have a stressed out and toxic psychedelic experience.

 These experiences can factor as huge, transformative events in a person’s lifespan.
 Akin to getting married, having a baby or losing a loved one; they can hold a similar level of significance.
-When prepared for and integrated appropriately they can offer profound opportunities for change and healing.
-When engaged with in a frivolous fashion, they can have dire consequences to an individual and to the psychedelic culture at large.
+When prepared for and integrated appropriately, they can offer profound opportunities for change and healing.
+When engaged with in a frivolous fashion, they can have dire consequences to an individual, and to the psychedelic culture at large.

-My advice would be to try to take some holiday time before your journey, switch off from the modern world and go nomadic for a while.
+My advice would be to take some holiday time before your journey, switch off from the modern world and go nomadic for a while.
 Stop inputting, or at the very least take control over the stimulus you are allowing in.
 In an ideal world, I would encourage you to avoid television, social media and hyper-communication.

-I would advise this for a minimum of five days before your experience and to start winding down two weeks before.
+I would advise this for a minimum of five days before your experience, and to start winding down two weeks before.
 If you can’t do this, just do your best.
 Instead, start outputting…… your own ideas, creativity, journalling, art, music.
 Get out in nature.
-See what arises from within you and who you really are when you are not engaging with other people’s ideas.
+See what arises from within you, and who you really are when you are not engaging with other people’s ideas.

 To a certain extent the process of the journey begins when you commit to undertaking it, as your unconscious mind begins to make plans.
 This accelerates when you enter the preparation period.
-During this time you can begin to metaphorically journey within yourself, connect with the medicine on a spiritual level, and hopefully start to feel.
+During this time you can begin to metaphorically journey within yourself, connect with the medicine on a spiritual level, and hopefully you will start to feel.
 You can really solidify and honour your intentions during this time.

-When engaging in this work in a considered manner, it may not be necessary to undertake lots of psychedelic journeys.
-You may feel enough benefit from just one experience: done well.
+When engaging in this work in a considered manner, it may not be necessary to undertake lots of psychedelic journeys, you may feel enough benefit from just one experience: done well.
 This, I believe, may be the most conscientious way to work with psychedelics.

 The integration process when done well, never really ends.
-It is a continuous unfolding of the new you and it can be a joy to engage in.
+It is a continuous unfolding of the new you, and it can be a joy to engage in.
 You may feel overwhelmed at times, as you adjust to the person you are becoming and grieve for what you have lost.
 This is normal and to be expected.
-Try to stay grounded, continuing to engage with the mundane tasks of being an ordinary human being.
+Try to stay grounded, whilst continuing to engage with the everyday tasks of being an ordinary human being.
 It can be counterproductive to become too consumed with the mystical and the transcendent.

 This is the journey of self-care, growth and evolution…. or perhaps devolution.